 The format of the SJT can vary slightly, but in general it will detail a number of scenarios and asks either ‘Which ONE of the following actions is most likely to be effective?’ with four options to choose from, or ‘Rank the order of effectiveness of these actions’ where you then need to assign a 1-4 ranking to the 4 options presented.
 Some SJTs may simply ask for you to identify your most and least preferred choices from the options given.

 As is the case with most multiple choice type tests, there will be one or two options which seem less likely to be correct.
 Then there will be perhaps two that could be correct.
-The correct answer is not usually obvious, which means that you do have to think about which response you think is most suitable.
+The correct answer is not usually obvious, which is how it examines your core competencies / underlying attitudes behaviours.

-The context for the SJT is the fire and rescue service, to allow the situations to seem familiar.
-However, the scenarios are largely based on general management issues without any technical jargon or FRS specific terminology which could confuse individuals without that particular knowledge or experience.
+The context for the SJT will either be the Fire and Rescue Service or generic management scenarios.
+It just depends whether the test has been designed specifically for the FRS or is an ‘off-the-shelf’ tool i.e. applicable to people working in a range of jobs at a similar level.
+The scenarios are general management issues without any technical jargon or FRS specific terminology which could confuse individuals without that particular knowledge or experience.
 In fact, the SJT is not knowledge based; there is no need to study or revise.

-Tip: The best thing you can do to prepare for your SJT is to have a good look through the PQA’s.
-Try to understand how each of the PQA indicators works, when you might have seen similar behaviours demonstrated in the workplace.
-This should give you a good insight into how each PQA might look in action.
+Tip: The best thing you can do to prepare for your SJT is to have a good look through the PQA’s, or, if your FRS no longer uses these, the standards / values / competency framework they have adopted.
+Try to imagine how these standards or competencies might be applicable in the workplace.
+This should give you a good insight into how each behaviour or standard might look in action.